Muhammad-Zohaib-Malik/File-Storage/README.md

 # 📁 File Storage App

-A secure and scalable file storage application with Google Drive integration, built with modern web technologies.
+A secure and scalable file storage application with AWS S3 and CloudFront integration, built with modern web technologies.
 This application allows users to upload, manage, and share files with robust security features and rate limiting.

 ## ✨ Features

 - **User Authentication**
   - Secure session-based authentication
-  - Google OAuth login
   - Role-based access control
   - Session management with Redis